Toreby Church: History

 Dedicated to St Michael, the church was the property of the Crown in the Middle Ages and remained so after the Reformation.
 In 1726, it was sold by auction to Chamberlain Christian Carl Gabel together with the Fuglsang and Priorskov estates.
 The Toreby market was moved to Sakskøbing in 1550.
+Later owners of the church include Abraham Lehn and Christopher Georg Wallmoden.
+The latter is buried in the church.

 Architecture

 Built c.
 1200, Toreby is one of the largest churches in the area.
 Built of brick with fieldstone foundations, it consists of a nave, two lateral aisles, a chancel, a sacristy and a tower.
 The nave and part of the chancel remain from the original Romanesque building.
 Traces of the old apse, removed in the Gothic period, can still be seen.
 The tower was constructed in late Gothic times, shortly after the church was built.
 The sacristy to the north of the chancel was built at the beginning of the 14th century.
 The aisles were added in the Gothic period, first the one on the northern side, then the one to the south.
 The Late-Gothic porch has been altered several times.